Overnight Crusty Baguettes

 Instructions

-- In a bowl, combine 3 cups of bread flour, 6 grams of instant yeast, and 2 teaspoons of coarse sea salt.
+• In a bowl, combine bread flour, instant yeast, and coarse sea salt.

-- Slowly pour in 1 and ½ cups room temperature water, incorporating it into a shaggy dough with your hands.
-Add a couple of tablespoons of water if the dough is too dry.
+• Slowly pour in room temperature water, incorporating it into a shaggy dough with your hands.
+Add a little more water if the dough is too dry.

 Comments